applicaster/developer.applicaster.com/book/quick-brick/plugin-setup.md

 If you want to transpile your module directly, you can use our babel preset `@applicaster/babel-preset-quick-brick`

+### Applicaster Dependencies and Tooling

+Before you start, run `npx @applicaster/zapplicaster-cli init` to check that all the Applicaster dependencies and tooling are properly installed, and if not, it will install what's needed.

+There are a few things that the command doesn't test, for example:

+- Ruby versions
+- Xcode version
+- Android studio & gradle plugin versions

+Those should still be checked & installed manually.
 ***

 ## Prepare a QuickBrick workspace {#prepare_workspace_qb}